-- During construction, which is assumed to be spread across Years 1 and 2, the project is expected to generate approx. 69 full time equivalent jobs and \$13.5 million of local economic value added in Bass Coast. - During operations, i.e. from Year 3 onwards, the project is expected to generate on an average annual basis, approximately 30 full time equivalent jobs and \$2.9 million of local economic value added in Bass Coast. - The employment and value added impacts are experienced primarily in the local construction industry (during the construction phase) and in the accommodation and food services industry (during the operation phase).
+- During construction, which is assumed to be spread across Years 1 and 2, the project is expected to generate up to 99 full time equivalent jobs and \$19.2 million of local economic value added in Bass Coast. - During operations, i.e. from Year 3 onwards, the project is expected to generate, on an average annual basis, approximately 26 full time equivalent jobs and \$2.8 million of local economic value added in Bass Coast. - The employment and value added impacts are experienced primarily in the local construction industry (during the construction phase) and in the accommodation and food services industry (during the operation phase).

 From a Victorian perspective, intrastate visitor expenditures are excluded from the analysis as they represent transfers of expenditure within the Victorian economy.
-When this perspective is taken, the project is expected to generate 124 additional jobs during the construction phase and 11 jobs during operations phase.
-It is expected to generate \$21 million in value added across Victoria during the construction phase, and \$1 million per year during operations phase.
+When this Victorian wide perspective is taken, the project is expected to generate up to 230 additional jobs during the construction phase and 10.3 jobs per annum during operations phase.
+Moreover, the project is expected to generate \$32.7 million in value added across Victoria during the construction phase, and \$1.2 million per year during operations phase.